-The Remuneration and Nomination Committee of the Board of Directors of the company is responsible for determining and reviewing compensation arrangements for the directors, the Chief Executive Officer and the executive team.
+The Remuneration and Nomination Committee, which is currently undertaken by the full Board of Directors (the 'Board') is responsible for determining and reviewing compensation arrangements for the Directors, the Chief Executive Officer and the executive team.
 The Remuneration and Nomination Committee assesses the appropriateness of the nature and amount of emoluments of such officers on a periodic basis by reference to relevant employment market conditions with the overall objective of ensuring maximum stakeholder benefit from the retention of a high quality Board and executive team.
 Such officers are given the opportunity to receive their base emolument in a variety of forms including cash and fringe benefits such as motor vehicles and expense payment plans.
-It is intended that the manner of payment chosen will be optimal for the recipient without creating undue cost for the company and consolidated entity.
+It is intended that the manner of payment chosen will be optimal for the recipient without creating undue cost for the Consolidated Entity.

-The performance of the company and consolidated entity is dependent upon the attraction, motivation and retention of highly skilled and experienced directors and executives.
+The performance of the Consolidated Entity is dependent upon the attraction, motivation and retention of highly skilled and experienced directors and executives.

-To achieve this, the company and consolidated entity may embody some or all of the following principles into its remuneration framework:
+To achieve this, the Consolidated Entity may embody some or all of the following principles into its remuneration framework: